metayeti/YABS.js/README.md

 - `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.

 - `"html"` lists all HTML files associated with the web application.
 This can be a plain string with a single file like used above, or it can be a list of many files.
-Files listed in this entry will have their `<source>` tags appropriately matched and changed to compiled sourcefiles.
+Files listed in this entry will have their `<script>` tags' `src` attributes appropriately updated to match the compiled sourcefiles.

 - `"sources"` lists all JavaScript files that we want to build and process.